thenix05/Git_Md_Gruppe3/nozi.md

 ##  About me

 I am a computer scientist who specializes in application development, but sometimes I also like to make projects with hardware.
 I develop games and useful utilities which aid in everyday life.
 I also make 3D objects for 3D-printing.
-I do that as a hobby and am unhireable.

 ## Picture